yaaabs/customodoro/README.md

 - **🌸 君の名は (Your Name)** - Anime-inspired aesthetic theme
 - **🖼️ Custom Theme** - Upload your own background image (JPG, PNG, GIF up to 2MB)
 - **🌧️ Man in Rain** – A reflective and cozy vibe featuring an aesthetic rainy GIF
+- **🎨 Color Theme** – Select from predefined color palettes or create your own using custom HEX codes for full personalization

 ## 🧘 Distraction-Free Modes

 - **🔒 Locked-In Mode** - When the timer starts, everything fades to black except the timer — no distractions, just pure focus.
 - **🎯 Focus Mode** - A cleaner interface that hides non-essential elements while keeping your current theme in the background.
+ - **⛶ Full Screen Mode** - Expand the timer into an immersive fullscreen view that hides browser chrome and peripheral UI for maximum focus; toggle via the toolbar or using the browser's fullscreen shortcut (usually F11) for a distraction-free experience.

 ### ⚡ **Smart Automation Features**
 - **🚀 Auto-start Breaks** - Seamless transitions to rest periods